salsohrab20/AdrianCantrill-DVA-C02/XXI. NOSQL Databases & DynamoDB/VII. DynamoDB - Accelerator (DAX).md

 - You need **sub-millisecond response times**.
 - High RCU cost is a concern.
 - You want seamless integration with DynamoDB.
+- For tables that requires high RCU values, we can make use of DAX to reduce cost.

 ### Avoid DAX if: